michaelbzhu/vllm/docs/design/moe_kernel_features.md

 Certain models require the topk weights to be applied to the input activations rather than the output activations when topk==1, e.g. llama.
 For modular kernels, this feature is supported by the `FusedMoEPrepareAndFinalize` subclass, for non-modular kernels, it is up to the experts function to deal with this flag.

+Beginning in PR [#26717](https://github.com/vllm-project/vllm/pull/26717) the router interface also exposes a `renormalize` flag that is forwarded all the way down to the `topk_softmax` CUDA kernel.
+Earlier versions performed the optional probability renormalization step inside Python after the custom op returned, which meant launching an extra kernel whenever models required the post-topk probabilities to sum to one (common for top-k>1 routing schemes).
+The PR fuses that logic into the custom op so the gate can cast to `float`, apply softmax, renormalize (when requested), and cast back to the target dtype without another round-trip through Python.
+Because the flag is now part of the kernel signature, both the Python wrapper and the compiled `_moe_C` extension must be updated together; mixing the new Python code with an older binary (or vice versa) will result in the five-argument call mismatch observed when running commits prior to the rebuild.

 unless otherwise specified, backends are controlled via `VLLM_ALL2ALL_BACKEND`.
 All backends except `flashinfer` only work with EP+DP or EP+TP. `Flashinfer` can work with EP or DP w/o EP.

 <style>